The Impact of Freight Charges

 In most cases, it is better to have the freight billed to a 3rd party account rather than on a pre-pay and add basis.
 This takes away the vendors excuse to tack on fuel service charges or a profit margin.

 If your company does a lot of shipping, then you may already have a preferred carrier.
 If you are like many small labs, you just don't have the clout nor the reason to negotiate with freight carriers.

 Thanks to Lisa's excellent contract negotiation skills, you can now utilize the LPS FedEx contract whenever and wherever it will save you money!

-When would you NOT want to use the LPS FedEx contract?
+When would you NOT want to use the LPS shipping contracts?

+If you prefer, you can request that LPS use your own FedEx or UPS contract.
+There are additional benefits for doing this.
 Some of the vendors we use truly DO have free freight.
 Amazon Prime is one notable example and yes, we do shop on Amazon.com on your behalf when we are looking for the best deals.
-Sam's Club and Costco are two other places we source from.
+Simply put, if you elect this option, if we get free shipping, so will you!